-The first time her father sees her makeover, it's mid-July and Quinn isn't expecting to see him sitting in her kitchen when she comes down to grab a quick breakfast.
+The first time her father sees her makeover it's mid-July, and Quinn isn't expecting to see him sitting in her kitchen when she comes down to grab a quick breakfast.
 She stops short at the sight of him sitting stoically at the table.
-"Shit," she mutters under hear breath and immediately turns to leave, but his quiet, calm voice stops her at the door.
+"Shit," she mutters under her breath and immediately turns to leave, but his quiet, calm voice stops her at the door.

 "Yeah, well, so have I," she sneers, "and I really don't give a damn what you want."

 "Your foul language and unfortunate appearance won't discourage me, Quinn.
 I understand that you're only acting out of your own pain."

 That arrow hits home, and Quinn drags a hand through her messy pink hair in agitation.
 "A couple of AA meetings and a few feel good sermons on Sundays don't make you a new man, Russell.
 You don't know me.
 You never did.
 And you don't get to pretend like you care now."

 She spins on her heel and tears out of the house without waiting for a response.
 Judy's silently crying in the living room, but she doesn't try to stop Quinn.
 It's always the same with her mother.
 She's a weak woman who lets Russell make every decision, and it's probably only a matter of time before he moves back in, but Quinn is never going to be his daughter again.
 She doesn't care what she has to do to keep that man out of her life.